ringcentral/ringcentral-automator-docs/docs/custom-workflows/triggers/chat-message-received.md

 # Trigger: chat message received

 This event is fired when the current user receives a chat message via RingCentral's unified messaging app.
+Please note that this trigger is not fired when a user sends a message to themselves.

 ## Trigger variables